 This page has been recently translated and is available in French now.

-The BD Special Order Research Products (SORP) program lets customers rapidly configure BD flow cytometers (both cell analyzers and sorters) to fit precise research needs.
-Designed and configured in collaboration with customers, BD special order products offer a wide range of choices to help researchers create the ultimate customized instrument tailored to the special needs of research at the leading edge of biomedical discovery.
+The BD Special Order Research Products (SORP) program lets customers rapidly configure BD flow cytometers (both cell analyzers and sorters) to fit their precise research needs.
+Designed and configured in collaboration with customers, BD special order products offer a wide range of choices to help researchers create the ultimate customized instrument tailored to the special needs of their research at the leading edge of biomedical discovery.

 BD special order sorters and analyzers offer advanced and flexible features available for multicolor research

 To support advanced assay development, BD special order instrumentation deliver the latest in laser technology to researchers to achieve a wide range of color, wavelength and power choices.

 The special-order systems are designed and configured in collaboration with customers to meet exact research requirements.

 Your BD Sales Representative is your point of contact to discuss a special-order product for your lab.
 Together with an engineer from the Special Order team, they will follow a structured process to define, design and manufacture an instrument that exactly matches your requirements.

 Measurement of the antigen expression of human bone marrow cells

 Seven-laser excitation of seven fluorochromes is shown (right), demonstrating the utility of a seven-laser special order BD® LSR II Analyzer.*